SINCE SEPTEMBER 2019 CEMS HAS INTRODUCED ONLINE EVALUATION PROCESS

 INTERNSHIP CONTRACT (optional document you may ask for once the internship form on-line receives "confirmed" status)

 Once the internship is approved, the student may sign an internship contract directly with company or also with home university (represented by CEMS Programme Manager at SGH).
 Internship contract, however, is not required for validation.
 The sample contract text (that can by modified) one may download from here.

 In some countries (like Germany) interns might be released from some taxes, provided they submit a certificate of enrollment along with a statement, that internship abroad is obligatory part of their study programme.

 To assist you in that process, all interested students should contact CEMS Programme Manager at SGH and ask for such document, providing the coordinator with the following data:

-Validation of internship is based on CEMS Internship Evaluation Form signed by interns supervisor and containing all relevant information.
-The evaluation must be submitted in original, which is kept in files and sent along with diploma certificate at the end of MIM studies.
-Instead of Internship evaluation form, student may submit company evaluation document that must contain, however, all required information on length and character of internship.
+In case you have already completed the internship or have the company evaulation form that meets CEMS requirements, you may send it directly to CEMS Programme Manager for evaluation and validation.
+It may be also submitted on CEMS Internship Evaluation Form signed by interns supervisor and containing all relevant information.
+The evaluation must be submitted in original, which is kept in files along with diploma certificate at the end of MIM studies.

 ERASMUS SCHOLARSHIPS FOR INTERNSHIPS

 We would like to inform you that all students who are going to take an internship abroad that lasts at least 3 months may apply for Erasmus scholarship.
 All interested students (form Erasmus participating countries) should contact Erasmus Programme Officer or Incoming Students' Officer at International Centre for further information.